TashaPenwellHockingCollege/AWS-SA-Class-Notes/Week4-Adding a Database.md

     3. DynamoDB global tables ensures that data is replicated to multiple Regions
     4. DynamoDB provides eventual consistency by default (usually fully consistent for reads 1 second after the write)
     5. Strong consistency is optional for DynamoDB but can have some drawbacks.

+# Securing Amazon RDS Databases
+    -Recommendations
+        1. Run the RDS instances in a VPC (provides service isolation and IP firewall protections)
+                - Configure VPC endpoints
+                    1. Prevents connections traffic from traversing the open internet
+                    2. VPC endpoint policies allows you to control and limite API access to a DynamoDB tables
+        2. Use IAM policies for authentication and access (permissions determin who is allowed to manage RDS resources)
+                - use IAM roles to authenicate acess
+                - use IAM policies to
+                        1.  define fine-grain access permissions to use DynamoDB APIs
+                        2.  define access at the table, item or attribute level
+                        3. Follow the principle of granting least privilege
+        3. Use security groups to control what IP addresses or EC2 instances can connect to your db (by default, network access is disabled)
+        4. Use Secure Sockets Layer (SSL) for encryption in transit
+        5. Use Amazon RDS encryption on DB instances and snapshots ot secure data at rest
+        6. Consider client-side encryption
+                -encrypt data as close as possible to its origin -Security Provided by Default
+        1. Encryption at Rest of all user data stored in tables, indexes, streams and backups
+        2. Encryption in transit - All communications to and from DynamoDB and other AWS Resources use HTTPS
+        6. Use security features of your DB engine to control who can log in ot the databases on a DB instance
+        7. Configure event notifications to alert you when important RDS events occur

+# AWS Database Migration Service
+    -aka AWS DMS
+    -used to migrate to and from most commercial and open source db -Migrate between db on EC2, RDS, S3, and on-premises -support Homogenous Migrations which are migrations between db that use the same engine -supports heterogenous migrations which are migrations between db that use different engines
+    - Key Features of AWS DMS
+        1. Can be used to do one-time migrations or for continuous data replication between 2 db
+        2. AWS Schema Conversion Tool (AWS SCT) supports changing the db engine between source and target
+        3. Typical migration steps
+            1. Create a target db
+            2. Migrate the db schema
+            3. Set up the data replication process
+            4. Initiate the data  transfer and confirm completion
+            5. Switch production ot the new db (for one-time migrations) -Using Snowball Edge w/ AWS DMS
+        * when migrating data is not practical
+            1. DB is too large
+            2. Connection is too slow
+            3. Privacy/security concerns
+        * use AWS Snowball Edge for a multi-terabyte transfer w/o using the Internet